-- Exhibit space.
 Exhibit space should be easy for the public to find and access, and have good lighting to show off your work.
 Sculptors, as already mentioned, may want outdoor exhibit space.
 Make sure that your proposed exhibit space is the right size and versatile.
 If you are sharing with another artist you may want or need more space.

 Pro Tip: Measure door sizes and check the load-in and out pathways.
 It's terrible to find the perfect space only to realize none of your work can fit through a narrow hallway or down an inconvenient flight of stairs.

-- Rehearsal space.
 If you are involved in dance or theater, then you will need rehearsal space.
 This can be hard to get for a low price.
 You might consider a small warehouse if you can find one for a reasonable rent (or a reasonable rent when split between members of the collective).
 Make sure there is also somewhere nearby for everyone in the group to park.

-- Music rehearsals.
 Music rehearsals may not need as much space as the performing arts but, as already mentioned, you need to make sure neighbors won't be driven insane by your practicing.
 Check the acoustics of the space before signing a lease, make sure they don't deaden sound or produce feedback.
 Good acoustics make practicing easier.

-- Studio or fabrication space.
 What do you need to actually make your art?
 A sink is straightforward, but make sure that the studio space has the right kind of lighting.
 Make sure there is enough space for large equipment.
 Metalworkers and jewelers may need to worry about fireproofing (and fire control services, possibly including sprinklers).

 Obviously the ideal is a studio that is already set up for the kind of art you do, but finding one is rare.
 Make a list of the things you need and take it with you when viewing space.
 Don't forget to make sure there are enough power outlets for your needs.

-- Performances.
 If you are looking for a space to do actual performances, then a purpose-built theater is the best, but converting a warehouse can be cheaper.
 Depending on the climate it may be worth looking for a suitable outdoor space.

 Length of Rental